 Higher cost of upgrade the chassis as it is part of the service

-In this approach, the developer just write the service without thinking about any cross-cutting concerns, they will be addressed by the service mesh in other containers.
+In this approach, the developer writes the service without thinking about any cross-cutting concerns; the service mesh in other containers will address them separately.

 Easy to upgrade without touching the service container.

 Higher cost for the mesh containers

 Moderate deployment complicity

 This approach implements some of the cross-cutting concerns in the chassis and some of them in the mesh.

 You can choose the best location for a specific cross-cutting concern.
 Some cross-cutting concerns are more suitable to be implemented in the chassis.